I have spent a month of my life in Paris.

 #3:Le Centre Pompidou

 After viewing your fill of Rodin masterpieces, if it’s not late in the day and you still have time, I’d assess my mood.
 If I wanted to do some cool walking/exploring/shopping and see some awesome street performers and such I would head to the big square in front of the Centre Pompidou and chill there for a while.
 It’s honestly not a museum I would bother going into unless you’re obsessed with modern weird art, but there’s usually a lot of fun going on outside!
-I’d probably watch the street performers until I got bored and then I would go walk around le marais district, which is pretty nearby and wonderfully full of cute cafes, patisseries, bakeries and both expensive and consignment shops.
-It’s a nice outdoor place to walk about and you see so much in parisjust by walking around.
+I’d probably watch the street performers until I got bored and then I would go walk around le Marais district, which is pretty nearby and wonderfully full of cute cafés, patisseries, bakeries and both expensive and consignment shops.
+It’s a nice outdoor place to walk about and you see so much in Paris just by walking around.

 #7: Notre Dame de Paris

 After that keep walking through Ile St. Louis and you can walk right onto the Ile de France to see Notre Dame.
 It’s gorgeous and wonderful to walk through and see the rose window and such… sometimes you catch beautiful music too… but honestly, it’s not really worth going up the towers, unless you want to see the gargoyles much closer.
 I mean, it’s cool, but not the coolest thing in Paris to climb (which I’ll get to, don’t worry)!